WSU-janderson/project6-multiset-design-WRitchie54/MultisetDesign.md

 # UML Diagram

 ![UML Digram](UMLDiagram.png "UML Diagram showing off class")

+The members Size and MaxSize are private members that should only be adjusted by the class methods and functions so that they are kept in proper order for gameplay mechanics.
+InventoryFull is private as it will only end up being used by internal operations that are adding items or for set operations.
+The rest of the functions are public as they will be accessed by outside classes and instances like a Shop class where a vendor could sell and buy from the player character.
+It would also be used in fight operations when the player character would pick up loot from a mob or other character.

 # Trade-off Analysis
 ## Compare basics of the two structures